nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-09-28-business_idea.md

 -   **[SurveyMonkey](https://www.surveymonkey.com/):** SurveyMonkey is a popular survey tool that allows businesses to create and conduct surveys online.

 -   **[Facebook Audience Insights](https://www.facebook.com/business/help/143841579644234?id=2469097953376493):** Facebook Audience Insights provides information about Facebook users, including demographics, interests, and behaviors.
+<a id="feasibility">

 These tools can be invaluable for businesses looking to understand their customers better and tailor their products and services to their needs.
-<a id="feasibility">

-By using these tools, businesses can gather data on their customers' preferences and behaviors, identify trends, and make informed decisions about their marketing strategies.

-By using these tools, businesses can gather data on their target audience and develop strategies that meet their needs and expectations.

 ## Step 4: Assessing Feasibility